 - Extended Contact: Why does knowing someone who knows someone from the outgroup reduce prejudice, even when we don’t have direct contact?

 - To what extent are the processes involved in intergroup contact emotional, cognitive and behavioural?

 - What comes first, attitudes or contact?
 Do only certain kinds of people make contact with outgroups?
 Will some people NEVER become less prejudiced?

 - Are changes in attitudes towards outgroups maintained over time?

-- What are the implications of intergroup contact research for social policy?
-Which is better for social cohesion, segregated or integrated communities?
+- Which is better for intergroup relations, segregated or integrated communities?